orchest/orchest/README.md

 pipelining ideas.

 Orchest lets you
-* Interactively build pipelines in our visual interface.
+* Interactively build pipelines through its visual interface.
+* Automatically run your pipelines in parallel.
 * Develop your code in your favorite editor.
 Everything is filesystem based.
-* Pick what cells you want to skip when executing a notebook.
+* Tag the notebooks cells you want to skip when running a pipeline.
 Perfect for prototyping as you do not have to maintain a perfectly clean notebook.